 One such institute was Marienthal, run by nursing nuns called the “Clemens Sisters.”
 This house had 1,050 patients, varying in degrees of infirmity.
 Members of the Nazi party took up positions there as care providers.
 In reality, they were there to make lists, indicating who was worthy of life and who was not.
 Those considered “worthless” found themselves on a train to certain death.
 One brave nun, Sr. Laudeberta, rescued as many as she could.
 One night, she stealthily made her way to the bishop’s residence to inform him of what was happening.

 Nazi logic turned against itself as the Bishop questioned, would permanently disabled soldiers be safe upon returning home?
-Indeed, his sermon of August 3 caused such public outrage among Germans, that the Nazis did something unthinkable: they suspended the euthanasia program.
+In fact, the sermon caused such public outrage among Germans, that the Nazis did something unthinkable: they suspended the euthanasia program.

 Was Bishop von Galen Untouchable?